Whiley/RFCs/text/0000-ghost_modifier.md

 # Summary

 This proposal introduces the `ghost` modifier for representing state required purely for verification.
-Such state does not manifest itself at runtime.
+The intention is that such state does not manifest itself at runtime.

 # Motivation

 Providing explicit support for `ghost` variables seems like a sensible choice.
 In essence, this is a modifier on variables and fields.
-The purpose of `ghost` variables it to aid verification, but to be omitted from generated code.
-The interesting question, is what variables we can mark as `ghost` and how exactly we are permitted to use them.
+The purpose of `ghost` variables are to aid verification but be omitted from generated code.
+The interesting question is what variables we can mark as `ghost` and how exactly we are permitted to use them.

 Syntax:

 - **Local Variables**.
 The easiest use case for `ghost`.
 - **Record Fields**.
 This is important to allow complex data structure invariants.
-- **Parameters**.
+- **Parameters / Returns**.
 This may be considered useful for dealing with termination, for example.

 Expressions:

-- Ghost variables can be used in all `requires` and `ensures` clauses.
+- Ghost variables can only be used in _ghost expressions_.
+These are pure expressions which occur in a _ghost-compatible context_.
-- Ghost variables can be used in all `where` clauses.
+- Specification elements (i.e. `requires`, `ensures`, `where` clauses or `assert` / `assume` statement) provide ghost-compatible contexts.
-- Ghost variables can always be assigned.
+- An assignment to a ghost variable provides a ghost-compatible context.
+This extends to parameter arguments and return values, etc.
-- Ghost variables can only be used in _pure expressions_ and where the lval is also `ghost`.
+- Ghost variables can always be assigned from pure expressions.

 Example: